 Did you know that Treasurie has a video Youtube channel with weekly sewing and craft tutorial videos?

 Here is a popular video I made on how to make a scrunchie.
-Most of my videos are 3-5 minutes and straight to the point as I know you are busy!
+Most of my video tutorials are 3-5 minutes and straight to the point, as I know you are busy!

 Not all sewing is done with a machine!
-You can learn to sew online various hand sewing techniques.
+You can get the best online sewing classes on various hand sewing techniques.

 Here are some tutorials to get you started: